 During the POR, Prosperity and YP each made sales of CORE in Taiwan to affiliated parties, as defined in section 771(33) of the Act.
 Consequently, we tested these sales to ensure that they made such sales at arm's-length prices in accordance with 19 CFR 351.403(c).
 To test whether the companies made sales to affiliated parties at arm's-length prices, we compared the unit prices of sales to affiliated and unaffiliated customers net of all direct selling expenses and packing.
-Pursuant to 19 CFR 351.403(c) and in accordance with Commerce's practice, where the price to an affiliated party was, on average, within a range of 98 to 102 percent of the price of the same or comparable merchandise sold to the unaffiliated party were at arm's length.
+Pursuant to 19 CFR 351.403(c) and in accordance with Commerce's practice, where the price to an affiliated party was, on average, within a range of 98 to 102 percent of the price of the same or comparable merchandise sold to the unaffiliated parties at the same level of trade (LOT), we preliminarily determined that the sales made to the affiliated party were at arm's length.
 Sales to affiliated customers in the home market that were not made at arm's-length prices were excluded from our analysis because we consider these sales to be outside the ordinary course of trade.